cryptocopycats/kittyverse/kittyverse/README.md

 ### Cattributes

+Aside - What are Cattributes?

+Cattributes - short for - cat attributes are the visual attributes of a cat / kitty.
+See [Cattributes Rarity / Popularity Statistics @ Kittypedia](https://github.com/cryptocopycats/kittypedia/blob/master/CATTRIBUTES.md) for a list of all cattributes by trait type / category and rarity and popularity.

 Use the `Cattribute` helper class to lookup cattributes incl. purrstige cattributes with timed trait recipes / forumlas:

 ``` ruby